-This worksheet is designed to help you organize your thoughts around what is needed to successfully hold an event for your chapter.
-Every officer can use this worksheet for events related to their office.
+This worksheet is designed to help you organize your thoughts around the details related to successfully hosting an event for your chapter.
+Every officer/chair can use this worksheet for events related to their office.
+Make a Copy to get started.